USEPA/EPA_OMEGA_Model/ALPHA_Documentation/overview.rst

     sim_batch.retain_output_workspace = true;

 The workspace will be contained in the sim batch sim_case property which holds one or more class_REVS_sim_batch objects.
-To pull the workspace into the top-level workspace, use the sim case’s extract_workspace() method:
+To pull the workspace into the top-level workspace, use the sim case's extract_workspace() method:

 ::